shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 $$
 {% endraw %}

-The point above or on the hyperplane will be classified as class +1, and the class below the hyperplane will be classified as class -1.
+The point above or on the hyperplane will be classified as class +1, and the point below the hyperplane will be classified as class -1.

 So basically, the goal of the SVM learning algorithm is to find a hyperplane which could separate the data accurately.
 There might be many such hyperplanes.
 And we need to find the best one, which is often referred as the optimal hyperplane.